Structural schemes for hamiltonian systems: Benchmarks

 We consider a charged particle subjected to electromagnetic forces, characterized by the electric potential $\varphi=\varphi(\bx)\in\mathbb R$ and the magnetic potential $A=A(\bx)\in\mathbb R^3$.
 This situation is governed by the following Hamiltonian:

 with $m$ and $e$ the mass and electric charge of the particle.
 We denote by $A(\bx)=[A_1,A_2,A_3]^\trans$ the components of the magnetic potential.

-This is an example of a non-separable Hamiltonian, i.e. a problem where $\nabla_\bp \mathcal{H}$ depends on both $\bx$ and $\bp$.
+This is an example of a non-separable Hamiltonian, i.e., a problem where $\nabla_\bp \mathcal{H}$ depends on both $\bx$ and $\bp$.
 The classical schemes already used in the previous section and implemented in {\tt julia} failed to solve such a problem.
-Hence, we have implemented the second-order symplectic Str\"omer-Verlet schemes \cite{HaiLubWan2003}.
+Hence, we have implemented the second-order symplectic \rb{St\"ormer}-Verlet schemes \cite{HaiLubWan2003}.
 The composition method \cite{HaiLubWan2006} make it possible to reach the fourth, sixth and eighth orders of accuracy, to provide comparisons with the structural method.